 As of September 30, 2014, we had cash in the amount of \$39.2 million.
-We estimate that our net proceeds from this offering and the concurrent private placement will be approximately \$35.0 million, based upon the initial public offering price of \$10.00 per share, and after deducting the underwriting discounts and commissions, placement agent fees and estimated offering expenses payable by us.
+We estimate that our net proceeds from this offering and the concurrent private placement will be approximately \$45.0 million, based upon the assumed initial public offering price of \$13.00 per share, and after deducting the estimated underwriting discounts and commissions, estimated placement agent fees and estimated offering expenses payable by us.
+Because we have not entered into any definitive agreements with NEA related to the concurrent private placement, there can be no guarantee that the concurrent private placement will take place or that the terms of the concurrent private placement will be consistent with those assumed in this prospectus.
 We believe that our existing cash as of September 30, 2014 and the estimated net proceeds from this offering, together with interest thereon, will be sufficient to meet our anticipated cash requirements for at least the next 18 months.